Deltares-research/HydroFlows/docs/user_guide/workflow/define_method.rst

 These output files can directly used as input for other methods in the workflow, see :ref:`compose_workflow` section.

-In the example below we initialize a the :class:`~hydroflows.dummy.RunDummyEvent` method which is created for demonstration purposes only.
+In the example below we initialize a the :class:`~workflowpy.methods._dummy.DummyRun` method which is created for demonstration purposes only.
 Printing the method shows all input, output and params fields of the method.

 .. ipython:: python

-    from hydroflows.dummy import RunDummyEvent
+    from workflowpy.methods._dummy import DummyRun
     import logging

     # setup logging
     logging.basicConfig(level=logging.INFO, format='%(levelname)s:%(message)s')

     # initialize a method
-    method = RunDummyEvent(
+    method = DummyRun(
         event_csv="events/event1.csv",
         settings_toml="settings.toml",
         output_dir="model/event1",